favonia/cloudflare-ddns/docs/designs/guides/go-lint-suppressions.markdown

 - Shared immutable lookup tables, linker-injected version strings, and shared handles can justify it.
 - Do not use it for convenience globals when a narrower dependency shape would do.

+### `unparam`

+Do not address `unparam` mechanically by deleting a parameter just because one current call path passes the same value every time.

+- First check whether the parameter is part of the helper's honest contract.
+- If removing it would hard-code a real dependency into a generic-looking helper, prefer deleting the thin wrapper and calling a more explicit helper directly, or keep the parameter with a local suppression and reason.
+- Avoid "fixing" `unparam` by turning an explicit dependency into hidden coupling.

 ## Review Checks

 When reviewing a new `//nolint`, ask: